Naturaily/Naturaily-netlify/_posts/2021-06-01-jamstack-development-cost-all-you-need-to-know.md

 Based on our experience, **the average cost to build a website with the use of Jamstack is $11.000 with 200 hours of work**.
 But the higher your needs and the more complex the project, the higher the price.

-{% image /assets/images/Jamstack Development Cost.webp Jamstack-development-cost  %}
+{% image /assets/images/Jamstack Development Cost.webp %}

 ## What to Count When Building Jamstack Sites